 From stakeholder research to data, analytics, and impact measurement, many components go into creating a sustainable content strategy.
 In this post, we’ll help you cut through the noise to create a plan that produces great results over time while helping you build capacity and minimize adverse impacts.

-• 58% of B2B marketers say their strategy is just ‘moderately effective’.
+• 47% of B2B marketers say their content strategy is ‘somewhat effective’.

-However, a more sustainable content strategy also prioritizes good governance practices to improve efficiency and define (or redefine) success over time.
-Sustainable content strategy also requires that we align content with sustainability goals.
-It requires us to enlist systems thinking and ask ourselves big picture questions alongside those that are specific to target customers.
+However, a more sustainable content strategy also prioritizes good governance practices to improve efficiency and define (or redefine) success over time:

-Moreover, in the face of an AI-flooded market, how can we ensure our content provides value and isn’t marked as spam?
-Below, we outline several important steps to implementing a more sustainable content strategy.
+What’s more in the face of an AI-flooded market, how can we ensure our content provides value and isn’t flagged as spam or otherwise destined for deletion?

 A content marketer wants lots of visits, and we want those visitors to stay as long as possible.
 We want low bounce rates and long visits.
 Those are considered success metrics.
 But in the long run, we need to think about the desired outcome for us and for our visitors, and look for ways to meet those goals as efficiently as possible.